fastify/fastify-nextjs/README.md

 fastify.register(require('fastify-nextjs'), { dev: true })
 ```

-If you need to handle yourself the render part, just pass a callback to `next`:
+If you need to handle the render part yourself, just pass a callback to `next`:
 ```js
 fastify.next('/hello', (app, req, reply) => {
   // your code